 25. Steve Jobs – Walter Isaacson

 Steve Jobs started Apple in his garage, but today, years after his death, it’s the world’s most valuable company.
 Everyone knows the story of how he was kicked out but came back and turned the company around.
 So when you’re feeling down and out, pick up this book and get inspired by Steve’s resilience and sheer force of will.

 Starting with a single-dime store, Sam grew it into the retail giant that Wal-Mart is today.
 In his autobiography, Sam tells his story and his motivations behind starting Wal-Mart.

 27. Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future

 If you had to point out one man who’s changing the world right now, it has to be Elon Musk, the real-life Tony Stark.
 Elon’s is not a rags-to-riches story, but the way he thinks about the world and humanity’s future is just fascinating.
 Read this book if only to get a tiny glimpse into the mind of one of the most amazing people alive right now.

 Yeah, books cost money, but they eventually pay for themselves.
-Every single one of these books will pay for itself many times over when you have a thriving eCommerce business.
+Every one of these books will pay for itself many times when you have a thriving eCommerce business.

 How many of these have you read?
 And which e-commerce books do you think should go on the list?